cosmos/ibc-apps/modules/ibc-hooks/README.md

 The following sections detail the `memo` format for Wasm contract calls and the execution guarantees provided.

-### Cosmwasm Contract Execution Format
+### CosmWasm Contract Execution Format

-Before diving into the IBC metadata format, it's important to understand the Cosmwasm execute message format to get a sense of the specific fields that need to be set.
+Before diving into the IBC metadata format, it's important to understand the CosmWasm execute message format to get a sense of the specific fields that need to be set.
 Provided below is the CosmWasm `MsgExecuteContract` format as defined in the [Wasm module](https://github.com/CosmWasm/wasmd/blob/4fe2fbc8f322efdaf187e2e5c99ce32fd1df06f0/x/wasm/types/tx.pb.go#L340-L349).

 ```go
 type MsgExecuteContract struct {